adonisjs/v6-docs/content/docs/experimental/vite.md

 })
 ```

-The `assetsBundler` property is set to `false` to disable the assets bundler management done by the AdonisJS Assembler.
+The `assetsBundler` property is set to `false` to turn off the assets bundler management done by the AdonisJS Assembler.

-The `unstable_assembler` property is used to register the `@adonisjs/vite/build_hook` to execute the Vite build process.
+The `unstable_assembler` property registers the `@adonisjs/vite/build_hook` to execute the Vite build process.
 See [Assembler hooks](./assembler_hooks.md) for more information.

 ## Configuration